agnwinds/python/docs/sphinx/source/physics/macroatoms.rst

 In the spectral cycles, interactions with simple bound-free continua now kill the photon, and :math:`k \to r` follow the same behaviour as above, because in these cycles we introduce a precalculated band-limited :math:`k`-packet emissivity.

 **It is possible for some numerical problems to occur.** For example, there is nothing to stop the value of :math:`f_{\rm up}` being quite large, if the photon is being emitted close to the edge.
-This is most likely to happen when the electron temperature $T_e$ is quite low, but there is nothing to stop it happening anywhere.
+This is most likely to happen when the electron temperature :math:`T_e` is quite low, but there is nothing to stop it happening anywhere.
 This is most likely to lead to problems when the factor :math:`f_{\rm up}` is comparable to the typical number of photon passages per cell, since then a single photon can dominate the heating or ionization estimators in a given cell and lead to convergence problems by dramatically exacerbating shot noise.

 .. todo:: Finish documentation of upweighting scheme with some basic explanation.